-Article 19 of the Education (Northern Ireland) Order 1996 requires that any child or young person who is the subject of a statement of special educational needs, whether attending a special or mainstream school, must be reviewed annually, to make sure that the needs of the child or young person are still being met and to consider the appropriateness of the placement.
+Article 19 of the Education (Northern Ireland) Order 1996 requires that any child or young person who is the subject of a Statement of Special Educational Needs, whether attending a special or mainstream school, must be reviewed annually, to make sure that the needs of the child or young person are still being met and to consider the appropriateness of the placement.
 Annual Reviews should be seen as part of the process of continuous monitoring of the child's progress.

 The Annual Review procedure is designed to:

-- gauge the child's progress towards meeting the objectives specified in the Statement; - review the special provision made for the child, including placement; and - consider the appropriateness of maintaining the statement of special educational needs.
+- Gage the child's progress towards meeting the objectives specified in the Statement. - Review the special provision made for the child, including placement and - Consider the appropriateness of maintaining the Statement of SENs.